-Barbara Foyil, Ph.D. – President
+Barbara Hanson Foyil, Ph.D. – President

-She has been an educator for the past twenty years following a career of assisting her husband in his international consulting business.
+She has been an educator for the past twenty years, following a career of assisting her late husband Jack Foyil in his international consulting business.

-During her busy working life, she found time to preside over the Millville, New Jersey Hospital Foundation, hold multiple offices in the Millville Woman’s Club, be a founding member of the Barcelona Women’s Federated Network, and complete two master’s degrees, one in Educational Technology and the other in Rehabilitation Counseling, and a Ph.D. in Adult Learning Theory.
+During her busy working life, she found time to preside over the Millville, New Jersey Hospital Foundation, held multiple offices in the Millville Woman’s Club, been a founding member of the Barcelona Women’s Federated Network, and completed two master’s degrees, one in Educational Technology and the other in Rehabilitation Counseling, and a Ph.D. in Adult Learning Theory.

 Barbara at 34 was diagnosed with early onset glaucoma and now possesses a companion guide dog, Kinsey, from The Guide Dogs of the Desert.

-Lisa Mead – Vice President/ Secretary
+Lisa Meade – Secretary